Expert Surgical Care, Right Here in Our Office

 What Is Oral Surgery in Dentistry?

-Oral surgery includes a wide range of procedures that treat conditions affecting the teeth, gums, jawbone, and surrounding structures.
-Common treatments include wisdom tooth removal, dental implant placement, bone grafts or sinus lifts to rebuild support, and procedures to address infections, cysts, or facial trauma.
-These services help remove disease, restore lost tissue, and prepare your mouth for long-term function and aesthetics.
 Unlike general dentistry, oral surgery often uses advanced imaging (such as CBCT), specialized instruments, and sedation options to keep you safe and comfortable.
-Your care plan is tailored after a thorough exam and medical review, and we coordinate closely with your restorative dentist when implants, crowns, or dentures are part of the goal.
-From pre-op instructions to post-op follow-up, our team is trained to handle complex cases while prioritizing your comfort, healing, and overall health.
+We tailor your care plan after a thorough exam and medical review, and we coordinate closely with your restorative dentist when implants, crowns, or dentures are part of the goal.
+From pre-op instructions to post-op follow-up, our team handles complex cases while prioritizing your comfort, healing, and overall health.

 Wisdom Tooth Extractions

-Knowing when to remove wisdom teeth can prevent unnecessary discomfort and long-term complications.
+For this reason, knowing when to remove wisdom teeth can prevent unnecessary discomfort and long-term complications.
 Common signs include:

 - Persistent jaw pain or pressure